flutter/website/CONTRIBUTING.md

-If you would like to contribute to the Flutter project, we’re happy to have your help!
+If you like to contribute to the Flutter project, we’re happy to have your help!
 Anyone can contribute, whether you’re new to the project or you’ve been around a long time, and whether you self-identify as a developer, an end user, or someone who just can’t stand seeing typos.